Speed skating at the 1992 Winter Olympics: Records

 There were no Olympic or World records set at the 1992 Games, as the outdoor rink in Albertville (as of today the last speed skating outdoor rink in Winter Games history) was not conducive to fast times.

 Participating NOCs

 Twenty-three nations competed in the speed skating events at Albertville.
-The Unified Team made its only Olympic appearance.
+The Unified Team was in essence a Soviet team under a different name as the USSR collapsed several months prior to the Games' start.